jeffreypaul15/SeekHelp/README.md

-# IBMCFC
+# IBM Call For Code 2020
+#See(k) Help : An App For The Blind And Visually Impaired.

-## Steps to run the file:-
+## Steps to Run the Project:

-**Firstly, install dependencies mentioned in requirements.txt**
+**First, install dependencies mentioned in requirements.txt**

 > pip install -r requirements.txt

-1. Make a folder called 'models' in root directory.
-2. Download the both 'inception' and 'prediction.h5' from [here](https://www.google.com) and place them in 'models' directory.
+1. Download both 'inception' and 'prediction.h5' from [here](https://www.google.com) and place them in 'models' directory.
-3. Open homex.html (located in the 'run' folder) in a browser.
+2. Open homex.html (located in the 'run' folder) in a browser.
-4. Run test_req.py and wait for it to deploy
+3. Run test_req.py and wait for it to deploy
+4. Choose language of choice and the image to be checked.
-5. After clicking on 'listen' wait for 5-10 seconds for the audio to play on webpage.
+5. After clicking on 'listen' wait for 5-10 seconds for the audio to play on the webpage.